-The Corporation and its Canadian subsidiaries are subject to various federal, provincial and municipal laws, regulations and guidelines relating to the protection of the environment including, but not limited to, wildlife, water and land protection, emissions and the proper storage, transportation, recycling and disposal of hazardous and non-hazardous substances.
+The Corporation and its Canadian subsidiaries are subject to various federal, provincial and municipal laws, regulations and guidelines relating to the protection of the environment including, but not limited to, wildlife, water and land protection, emissions and the proper storage, transportation, recycling and disposal of hazardous and nonhazardous substances.
 In addition, both the provincial and federal governments have environmental assessment legislation, which is designed to foster better land-use planning through the identification and mitigation of potential environmental impacts of projects or undertakings prior to and after their commencement.

-Several key Canadian federal environmental laws and regulations affecting the operations of the Corporation's Canadian subsidiaries include, but are not limited to, the: (i) Canadian Environmental Assessment Act; (ii) Canadian Environmental Protection Act; (iii) Transportation of Dangerous Goods Act and Regulations; (iv) Hazardous Product Act; (v) Canada Wildlife Act; (vi) Navigable Waters Protection Act; (vii) Canada National Parks Act; (viii) Fisheries Act; (ix) Canada Water Act; (x) National Emission Guidelines for Stationary Combustion Turbines; (xi) National Fire Code of Canada; (xii) Pest Control Products Act and Regulations; (xiii) PCB Regulations; (xiv) Canadian Species at Risk Act; and (xv) Ozone Depleting Substances Regulations.
+Several key Canadian federal environmental laws and regulations affecting the operations of the Corporation's Canadian subsidiaries include, but are not limited to, the: (i) Canadian Environmental Assessment Act; (ii) Canadian Environmental Protection Act; (iii) Transportation of Dangerous Goods Act and Regulations; (iv) Hazardous Product Act; (v) Canada Wildlife Act; (vi) Navigable Waters Protection Act; (vii) Canada National Parks Act; (viii) Fisheries Act; (ix) Canada Water Act; (x) National Emission Guidelines for Stationary Combustion Turbines; (xi) National Fire Code of Canada; (xii) Pest Control Products Act and Regulations; (xiii) PCB Regulations; (xiv) Canadian Species at Risk Act; (xv) Ozone Depleting Substances Regulations; (xvi) Indian Act; and (xviii) International Rivers Improvement Act.